biojppm/rapidyaml/README.md

 can have a YAML type tag).
 It is easy and fast to read, write and iterate through the data tree.

-ryml can use custom per-tree memory allocators, and is exception-agnostic.
+ryml can use custom global and per-tree memory allocators, and is exception-agnostic.
 Errors are reported via a custom error handler callback.
 A default error handler implementation using `std::abort()` is provided, but you can opt out, or provide your exception-throwing callback.